Student Awards

 Advanced Global Research promoted by Global Programs and Studies through competitive awards.

-Eligibility: Undergraduate students from all majors with at least junior standing at the time of application and who will be enrolled for at least one semester on-campus after the period of the award may apply.
+Eligibility: Undergraduate students from all majors with at least sophomore standing at the time of application and who will be enrolled for at least one semester on-campus after the period of the award may apply.
 Graduate students who have completed the equivalent of the first year of their graduate program and will be returning for at least one semester after the period of the award may apply.
+A minimum GPA of 3.0* at the time of application is required.
 All applicants must be in good academic and student development standing, including chapel throughout the period of the award and subsequent semester and be eligible for international/off-campus travel with Wheaton College.

 Additional Information to be noted: